cockroachdb/docs/cockroachcloud/authorization.md

 This page primarily covers the latter, organization level.
 However, the two levels intersect because administrating SQL-level users on specific clusters within an organization is an organization-level function.

-For the main pages covering users and roles at the SQL level&mdash;within a specific database cluster, see:
+For the main pages covering users and roles at the SQL levelandmdash;within a specific database cluster, see:

 - [Overview of Cluster Users/Roles and Privilege Grants in CockroachDB](../{{site.versions["stable"]}}/security-reference/authorization.html)
 - [Managing Cluster User Authorization](../{{site.versions["dev"]}}/authorization.html)